AnvarGazizov/benchsci_testapp/README.md

    Takes in url parameter id, makes an ajax call to the server to retrieve the full paper data with appropriat id.

 ### Bar Graph

+   Takes a set of key value pairs as a dat prop.
+Renders svg based on data.
+Call to retrieve graph data is made by PaperListView every time a new search is complete.
+Adjusts bar height for display purposes if there are less than 3 bars to display.